-- (i) Dates and times of the scheduled startup and shutdown and its duration; and - (ii) Any other process variables that are appropriate as determined by the Executive Officer. - (D) Startup of a turbine shall not exceed the time at which control equipment is properly operating.
-Startup or shutdown shall not exceed 2 hours for turbines with SCR and shall not exceed 3 hours for turbines without SCR. - (E) For engines: - (i) Startup shall not exceed the time period necessary for operating temperatures to be reached for the proper operation of the emission control equipment, or the tuning of the engine and/or emission control equipment.
-Startup or shutdown shall not exceed 30 minutes, unless the Executive Officer approves in writing a longer period, not to exceed 2 hours, and that period is specified by permit conditions; - (ii) Startup after an engine overhaul or major repair requiring removal of a cylinder head or for the installation or the replacement of catalytic emission control equipment shall not last longer than 4 operating hours. - (6) An owner or operator of any turbine shall not burn liquid fuel. - (e) Source Testing
+- (i) Startup shall not last longer than is necessary for operating temperatures to be reached for the proper operation of the emission control equipment, or the tuning of the engine and/or emission control equipment.
+Startup or shutdown shall not exceed 30 minutes, unless the Executive Officer approves in writing a longer period, not exceeding 2 hours, and that period is specified by permit conditions; - (ii) Startup after an engine overhaul or major repair requiring removal of a cylinder head or for the installation or the replacement of catalytic emission control equipment shall not last longer than 4 operating hours. - (6) An owner or operator of any turbine shall not burn liquid fuel.

+(e) Source Testing